mrucker/kpirl-kla/README.md

 	* analyze_policy -- processes the pipeline and creates outputs for only the final policy iteration
 	* analyze_policies -- processes the pipeline and creates outputs for all policy iterations

+The following `to-policies` are implemented:

+	*KLA, KLSPI, LSPI

-The following attributes are implemented:
+The following `to-attributes` are implemented:

 	* policy_iteration_index -- the index of the policy iteration (this is only relevant for policy iteration algorithms)
 	* policy_iteration_time -- the amount of time spent on the current iteration of policy iteration